Regina International Airport: Facilities

 The RAA Fire Department (with crew of 10) operates from a single fire station housing two Rosenbauer Panther 6x6 ARFF as well as a Rosenbauer AirWolf Rapid Intervention Vehicle in 2012.

 In 2012 RAA completed renovations to the existing airport fire hall.

-Ground transportation to/from the airport is limited to taxi and private vehicles.
-Regina Transit does not currently serve the airport.
+Ground transportation options to/from the airport include taxi, private vehicles, and Regina Transit's Route 24 Airport/Downtown, which opened in 2023.